ideateGudy/products-restApi/README.md

-# RESTful API for a Product Resource
+# RESTful API for a Product Resource using nodeJs/Express

 ## This APIs should be able to: